cnr-isti-vclab/nexus/doc/nxsview.txt

 # Nxsview

-Nxsview is a demo progam for nxs models visualization.
+Nxsview is a demo progam for nexus models visualization.
 It exposes the parameters of the visualization algorithm for testing purpouses:

 	nxsview [OPTIONS] [NEXUS INPUT FILE]